-- (7) Tax indemnification represents the non-cash write off of indemnification assets that were recorded in connection with acquisitions from prior years.
-These write-offs arose as a result of the related uncertain tax position being released due to the statute of limitation lapse or settlement with taxing authorities. - (8) The Company has foreign currency denominated intercompany loans and incurred foreign currency gains of \$2.0 million and \$1.5 million for the three months ended March 31, 2022 and 2021, respectively, to re-measure the loans at quarter end.
+- (8) The Company has foreign currency denominated intercompany loans and incurred foreign currency losses of \$1.1 million and foreign currency gains of \$1.3 million for the three months ended June 30, 2022 and 2021, respectively, to re-measure the loans at quarter end.
+For the six months ended June 30, 2022 and 2021, the Company incurred foreign currency gains of \$0.9 million and \$2.8 million, respectively.
 These charges are non-cash and the loans are eliminated in consolidation. - (9) The Company's derivative contracts are marked-to-market each period.
 The non-cash unrealized changes in fair value recognized in Other income, net within the Condensed Consolidated Statements of Operations are treated as Non-GAAP adjustments.
 As the contracts are settled, realized gains and losses are recognized, and only the mark-to-market impacts are treated as Non-GAAP adjustments.